Raising meat chickens is a lot like raising regular chickens. In fact, I’d argue to say it’s almost exactly the same!

 Other common meat birds are Freedom Rangers, Buff Orpingtons, and Jersey Giants.
 You can read about other meat chickens in this article by Morning Chores.

-Dixie Rainbows are a dual-purpose chicken that lays a sufficient amount of eggs.
-They grow to be plump and live their lives like a normal chicken while doing it.
-You can read more about them here.
+Dixie Rainbows are a dual-purpose chicken that lay a sufficient amount of eggs and grow to be 6-8lbs are maturity.
+Not only do Dixie Rainbows Chickens grow to be plump enough to be a meat chicken, but they also live their lives like a normal chicken while doing it.

 What is the difference between meat chickens and egg chickens?